boondocking

 Where Can You Go Boondocking?

-One of the reasons that boondocking is so popular is because it can be done in so many different locations.
+One of the reasons that boondocking is so popular is that it can be done in so many different locations.
 Searching “boondocking near me” is a great way to find local areas.
-However, there are a few locations that are universally known as great places for boondocking, dry camping, or dispersed camping.
+However, a few locations are universally known as great places for boondocking, dry camping, or dispersed camping.
 Locations include:

 • Public lands